MicrosoftDocs/WSL/commandline/WSL/wsl-config.md

 For example:
 `wslconfig /setdefault Ubuntu` would set my default distribution to Ubuntu.
 Now when I run `wsl -c npm init` it will run in Ubuntu.
 If I run `wsl` it will open an Ubuntu session.

 ## Unregister distribution

+While Linux distributions can be installed through the Windows store, they can't be uninstalled through the store.
+WSL congig allows distributions to be unregistered/uninstalled.

+Unregistering also allows distributions to be reinstalled.

 `wslconfig /unregister <DistributionName>`